 The True Ancient Capital: Why Orkney Beats Stonehenge

-If you believe the old textbooks, history happened in England, and we were just a remote outpost.
-That is nonsense.
-The archeology has caught up, and it shows that five millennia ago, Orkney was the beating heart of Neolithic innovation.
-While people were still figuring out how to stack stones in the south, we were already building a society with a level of sophisticated, permanent architecture that the rest of the UK would not see for centuries.
+If you believe the old textbooks, history happened down south in England, and we were just a remote outpost.
+That is absolute nonsense.
+I am not an archaeologist, but that grants a specific view.
+To appeal to someone, you have to not appeal to someone else, and that is perfectly fine by me.
+The archaeology has finally caught up with the reality, and it shows that five millennia ago, Orkney was the beating heart of Neolithic innovation.
+While people down south were still figuring out how to stack stones, we were already operating a society with a level of sophisticated, permanent architecture that the rest of the UK would not see for centuries.

 Flipping the Script